Halloween in Spain

 Celebrating Todos los Santos

-As Todos los Santos is a commemoration of the dead, most Spanish families head to the cemetery on November 1st (or that weekend) to place flowers on tombs, clean the gravestone or nicho (most Spanish burials are in wall niches) and remember their deceased family members.
+In Spain on the 2nd of November they commemorate the deceased.
+Most Spanish families head to the cemetery to place flowers on tombs, clean the gravestone or nicho (most Spanish burials are in wall niches) and remember their family members.

 This festival is celebrated in different ways across the world.